You are viewing a story from harrypotterfanfiction.com

 Rona considered having said fist greet his cheek in a swift, violent manner, but he released her.
 She rubbed her wrists, muttering, "Should call you out for harassment."

-"Look, I'm sorry, really," said Oliver.
+"Look, I'm sorry, really."
 The sincerity was lost on her.
 "I expected something different.
 I get too engrossed in work sometimes."

-"You really think I am that dense, don't you?"
-Oliver shook his head.
-Well, he certainly hadn't proven himself to be otherwise.
-"Percy was with me, for your information.
+"You really think I am that dense?"
+He certainly hadn't proven himself otherwise.
+"Percy was with me.
 She spent most of her time talking to him.
-And oi — I do respect a girl who knows a thing or two about Quidditch."
-After glancing at her glower that told him volumes of his implications, he added, "Yeah, you're a fan too, I know.
 I just thought perhaps you'd appreciate my lovely persuasion instead."

 "Well, I don't."